icpac-igad/ibf-thresholds-triggers/README.md

 ## AA triggers selection using forecast verification

-The notesbooks shows the methods for verifiying SEAS51 forecast using CHRIPS data and select triggers for AA.
+The notesbooks and script needed to be run one after another.

-1. 01-input-spi-seas51, methods for processing SEAS51 and calculate SPI
+1. Notebook `src/01-input-spi-seas51`, methods for processing SEAS51 and
+   calculate SPI
-2. 02-input-spi-chrips, methods for processing CHRIPS and calcualte SPI
+2. Notebook `src/02-input-spi-chrips`, methods for processing CHRIPS and calcualte SPI
-3. 03-inputs-kiwama-region, methods for align forecast and observation as suitable for [Climpred](https://climpred.readthedocs.io/en/stable/)
-4. 04-dichotomous-contingency-scores, set of functions to carry out dichotomous contingency based scores
-5. 05-trigger-decisions-tableplot, methods for to filter tested triggers with suitable scores to be used for AA
+3. The python script `src/run_kmj.py`, to do the 2d and 1d forecast
+   verification, metrices such as AUROC with bootstrap, subset the triggers and save the triggers and metrices as csv files
+4. The python script `src/run_map.py`, to do the stamp plot map of SPI in forecast ensemble members, CHIRPS observations and threshold exceedance emprical probablity from netcdf files
+5. The python script `src/run_bar.py`.
+This has to be run after manually selecting the trigger values from the csv file in step 3.
+This script makes bar plots of selected triggers with comparision of 1d analysis comparing observation and forecast.
-6. 06-plot-table, table plots of selected triggers with FAR and POD scores
+6. The python script `src/run_heatmap.py`.
+This makes decised triggers reflecting it with FAR and HR in heatmap format.

-Each notebooks has documentation on the steps and methods used.
+7. The python script `src/run_latex_table.py`.
+Which makes latex longtable to be used with the report on analysis.
+Which shows the list of trigger values having AUROC score >0.5 and manually selected triggers marked in the table.

+Using the latex tempalte in doc/ the report can be compiled.